-OBJECTIVE: Make political leaders, civil servants and the general public aware and supportive of green growth and promote economic and environmental policy integration.
-This work is implemented by UNEP and UNECE.
+OBJECTIVE: Make political leaders, civil servants and the general public aware and supportive of green growth and • In Moldova, the Inter-Ministerial Working Group on Promotion of Sustainable Development and Green Economy continues reinforcing green economy actions in the country.

+This work helps coordinate across sectors for green economy.